OGGM/community/community/guides/error-guide.md

 On Slack, adding additional information to the question and follow-up discussions should occur in the thread related to your question to maintain organization.
 On GitHub, conversations continue within the respective issue.
 In either case, make it clear when a solution has been found.
 On GitHub, you can close the issue; on Slack, mark the main question with a ✅ emoji to indicate it has been answered.
 It's a kind gesture to thank those who helped you, and remember to offer help to others when you can.

----
+## Authors

-authors: Anouk Vlug, Jenna Sutherland, Fabien Maussion creation date: 2023-11-02
+- Anouk Vlug, Jenna Sutherland
----
+- Creation date: 2023-11-02